-Set just five minutes’ walk apart among Linyanti’s marshes, Linyanti Ebony and Linyanti Bush Camp both offer an authentic safari experience.
-The former has just four canvas tents (one of which is designed for families), and you can book it exclusively for large families or groups.
+Set just five minutes walk apart among Linyanti’s marshes, Linyanti Ebony and Linyanti Bush Camp both offer an authentic safari experience.
+The former has just four canvas tents (one designed for families), and you can book it exclusively for large families or groups.

-Each tent is air-conditioned and high ceilinged, with wooden floors and large windows, as well as a shower and toilet.
+Each tent is air-conditioned and high-ceilinged, with wooden floors, large windows, and a shower and toilet.
 You also have your own deck with recliners facing out over the surrounding wetlands.

 Linyanti Bush Camp has six similarly styled canvas tents furnished with wooden beds and armchairs.
 Private balconies give views of passing wildlife, which could include elephant, zebra, sable, and a host of birdlife.